berangerthomas/ForzaEmbed/README.md

     ```

 2.  **Install dependencies:**
-    This project uses `uv` for fast dependency management.
+    This project uses `uv` for dependency management.
     ```bash
     pip install uv
     uv sync
     ```

 3.  **Configure API Keys:**
-    If you plan to use API-based models, create a `.env` file in the root directory by copying the example:
+    For API-based models, create a `.env` file in the root directory by copying the example:
     ```bash
     cp .env.example .env
     ```